-- 3. The Director of the Congress shall be proposed by the Ordinary Member organizing the Congress and shall be confirmed by the General Assembly. - 4.
-The First Vice-President who has been appointed to that office without election and the Director of the Congress may be of any nationality.
-Of the remaining members of the Council no two shall be of the same nationality. - 5.
+3. The Director of the Congress shall be proposed by the Ordinary Member organizing the Congress and shall be confirmed by the General Assembly.

+- 4. The First Vice-President who has been appointed to that office without election and the Director of the Congress may be of any nationality.
+Of the remaining members of the Council no two shall be of the same nationality.
+In this context, nationality shall be that of the Ordinary Member which nominates the candidate. - 5.
 No person shall hold the office of President for two consecutive terms.
 No person who has held the offices of President and First Vice-President consecutively in that order shall be eligible for a further consecutive term of office as President.
 The choice of person to become President shall not otherwise be restricted by virtue of any office in the Society which he/she holds or has held in the past. - 6.
 No more than three Council members may remain on Council from one inter-Congress period to the next.
 An outgoing elected member of Council shall not be eligible for election to any office on the incoming Council other than to that of President of the Society or Secretary General.
 After the lapse of one inter-congress period he/she shall again become eligible for election to the Council. - 7.
 The Council shall fill by co-option all vacancies occurring through the death or long-term disability of any of its members other than the President.
-When filling the post of Treasurer by co-option, the Council shall first consult all Ordinary Members, by correspondence or otherwise, and shall take account of the views expressed. - 8.
+When filling the post of Treasurer by cooption, the Council shall first consult all Ordinary Members, by correspondence or otherwise, and shall take account of the views expressed. - 8.
 No member of Council shall be a member of the Financial Commission. - 9.
-The Presidents of Technical Commissions shall be nominated by the Ordinary Members seeking responsibility for Technical Commissions.
+The Presidents and Vice-Presidents of Technical Commissions shall be nominated by the Ordinary Members seeking responsibility for Technical Commissions.
 The General Assembly selecting the Ordinary Member responsible for a Commission shall confirm the Commission President.
 In case of necessity a Commission President may be confirmed by the Council.